JJerryJi/JJerryJi/README.md

 ## Hi there 👋

 * This is Jerry studying CS and Math at UCLA.
-Whenever I have some interesting ideas and projects, I will post them here.
-I am eager to learn from others and dig more in the field of software engineering.
+Whenever I complete interesting projects, I will post them here and share with the community.
+I am eager to dig more depth in the field of software engineering and also learn others.

 ##
-- 🔭 I’m currently working on JavaScript/React Projects
+- 🔭 I’m currently working on Django Backend, striving to become a full-stack programmer
-- 🌱 I’m currently learning Django and Node.js
+- 🌱 I’m currently learning Unity and game development
 - 🤔 I’m actively looking for all kinds of opportunities to improve my skills and bolster my knowledge.
-- 📫 Feel free to reach me: jerryji040506@ucla.edu
+- 📫 How to reach me: jerryji040506@ucla.edu

 ![](https://komarev.com/ghpvc/?username=JJerryJi)